-The Company is a jointly-controlled company consisting of a joint venture between the Euler Hermes and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE Participaciones, S.A.U. respectively- comprising the businesses of credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain, Mexico and Panama.
-In December 2017, the shareholders extended the agreement scope to include the joint development of the suretyship insurance.
+The Company is a jointly-controlled company consisting of a joint venture between the Allianz Trade Group (formerly known as Euler Hermes) and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE, S.A. respectively- comprising the businesses of credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain, Mexico and Panama.
+In December 2017, shareholders extended the agreement scope to include joint development of Suretyship insurance.